Rdwburns/free-for-marketing/docs/README.md

 - If any of these links are not free, or I haven't provided enough information, please let me know (see *Contribute* below)
 - If you like this or find it useful, you can help by making a contribution or [buying me a coffee.](http://ko-fi.com/rdwburns)

+### To Do
+I want to add sections for paid search and social, I just haven't got around to collating the links yet.
+This is coming.

 ### Acknowledgments

 This was heavily inspired by [free-for.dev](http://free-for.dev) made by [@ripienaar](http://www.twitter.com/ripienaar).

 ### Contribute

-You can make a contribution by submitting a pull request on Github or sending a message with your tool suggestion and a line about what it does to [@](http://www.twitter.com/rdwburns/)[roryburns](http://www.twitter.com/roryburns/) on Twitter.
+You can make a contribution by submitting a pull request on Github or sending a message with your tool suggestion and a line about what it does to [@roryburns](http://www.twitter.com/roryburns/) on Twitter [or email me here](https://contact.do/z8aK).

 ## SEO (Search Engine Optimisation)